-IMPORTANT INFORMATION ABOUT THIS PERMIT WHAT HAS BEEN DECIDED?
-The Minister has granted and issued a permit under Division 6 of Part 4 of the Planning and Environment Act 1987.
-WHEN DOES A PERMIT BEGIN?
-A p ermit operates- • from the date specified in the permit; or • f no date is specified, from the date on which it was issued.
-WHEN DOES A PERMIT EXPIRE?
-1. A permit for the development of land expires if- the development or any stage of it does not start within the time specified in the permit; or • the development requires the certification of a plan of subdivision or consolidation under the Subdivision Act 1988 and the plan is not certified within two years of the issue of the permit, unless the permit contains a different provision; or • the development or any stage is not completed within the time specified in the permit, or, if no time is specified, within two years after the issue of the permit or in the case of a subdivision or consolidation within five years of the certification of the plan of subdivision or consolidation under the Subdivision Act r 1988.
-A normit for the use of land outline if 2.
-A permit for the use of land expires if- the use does not start within the time specified in the permit, or if no time is specified, within two years • the use does not start within the time specified in the permit, or into time is specified, within two years after the issue of the permit; or the use is discontinued for a period of two years.
-3. A permit for the development and use of land expires if- the development or any stage of it does not start within the time specified in the permit; or • the development or any stage of it is not completed within the time specified in the permit, or, if no time is specified, within two years after the issue of the permit; or • the use does not start within the time specified in the permit, or, if no time is specified, within two years after the completion of the development; or the use is discontinued for a period of two years.
-4. If a permit for the use of land or the development and use of land or relating to any of the circumstances mentioned in section 6A(2) of the Planning and Environment Act 1987, or to any combination of use, development or any of those circumstances requires the certification of a plan under the Subdivision Act 1988, unless the permit contains a different provision- the use or development of any stage is to be taken to have started when the plan is certified; and the parent available if the plan is not settified within two years of the issue of the parent. - • the permit expires if the plan is not certified within two years of the issue of the permit.
-The expiry of a permit does not affect the validity of anything done under that permit before the expiry 5.
-6. In accordance with section 97H of the Planning and Environment Act 1987 , the responsible authority specified 0. in the planning scheme is the responsible authority for the administration and enforcement of the Planning and Environment Act 1987 and the relevant planning scheme in respect of this permit (whether or not the permit is amended) except that the Minister remains the responsible authority in respect of- any matters which the permit specifies to be done by, approved by or done to the satisfaction of the Minister; and any extension of time under section 69 in relation to the permit; and • the correction of the permit under section 71(1); and the amendment of the nermit under section 971
+- A permit for the development of land expires if- - the development or any stage of it does not start within the time specified in the permit; or - the development requires the certification of a plan of subdivision or consolidation under the Subdivision Act 1988 and the plan is not certified within two years of the issue of the permit, unless the permit contains a different provision; or - the development or any stage is not completed within the time specified in the permit, or, if no time is specified, within two years after the issue of the permit or in the case of a subdivision or consolidation within five years of the certification of the plan of subdivision or consolidation under the Subdivision Act 1988. - 2.
+A permit for the use of land expires if- - the use does not start within the time specified in the permit, or if no time is specified, within two years after the issue of the permit; or - the use is discontinued for a period of two years. - 3.
+A permit for the development and use of land expires if- - the development or any stage of it does not start within the time specified in the permit; or - the development or any stage of it is not completed within the time specified in the permit, or, if no time is specified, within two years after the issue of the permit; or - the use does not start within the time specified in the permit, or, if no time is specified, within two years after the completion of the development; or - the use is discontinued for a period of two years. - 4.
+If a permit for the use of land or the development and use of land or relating to any of the circumstances mentioned in section 6A(2) of the Planning and Environment Act 1987, or to any combination of use, development or any of those circumstances requires the certification of a plan under the Subdivision Act 1988, unless the permit contains a different provision- - the use or development of any stage is to be taken to have started when the plan is certified; and - the permit expires if the plan is not certified within two years of the issue of the permit. - 5.
+The expiry of a permit does not affect the validity of anything done under that permit before the expiry - 6.
+In accordance with section 97H of the Planning and Environment Act 1987, the responsible authority specified in the planning scheme is the responsible authority for the administration and enforcement of the Planning and Environment Act 1987 and the relevant planning scheme in respect of this permit (whether or not the permit is amended) except that the Minister remains the responsible authority in respect of- - any matters which the permit specifies to be done by, approved by or done to the satisfaction of the Minister; and - any extension of time under section 69 in relation to the permit; and - the correction of the permit under section 71(1); and - the amendment of the permit under section 97J.